AI already works for hours at a stretch, unsupervised. The limit is how ready we are to use it, not the model.

 Downloading a person.md, uploading it back into the chat, attaching a doc for it to read.
 See the file flow in Toqan before we put it to work.

-Fifteen ready-made voice profiles, one per Prosus board member, scraped from the public web.
+Thirteen ready-made voice profiles — the Takealot Group leadership team, plus Fabricio Bloisi — scraped from the public web.
 Pick one and click to download.

 One file, and the agent already knows how to sound like him: tone, vocabulary, structure, even the guardrails.